 What is FAS?

-FAS should only be used for non-containerized ocean shipments and inland waterway transport, whereas CIP can be used on all modes of transport.
+FAS terms can only be used for non-containerized ocean shipments and inland waterway transport.
+These terms are popular for bulk cargo like oil or grain.

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US